Saturday, April 11, 2026

 The section of the Wikipedia Page for Walter Rauff on his time in Syria is unclear about exactly where he stood in relation to the various Coups that happened in Syria.
 This article is more specific.

-Walter Rauff worked for Husani al-Zarim specifically the entire time he was in Syria and according to a Sami Jumaa helped Zarim carry out the March 1949 Coup.
-That Coup was also backed by the CIA via Miles Copeland Jr, the December Coup is what resulted in him leaving Syria.
-So there is little doubt in my mind that Rauff was a CIA asset during his entire post War career, both in Syria and later in Chile working for the CIA backed Pinochet.
+Walter Rauff worked for Husni al-Za'im specifically the entire time he was in Syria and according to a Sami Jumaa helped Zarim carry out the March 1949 Coup (the later December Coup is what resulted in him leaving Syria).
+That Coup was also backed by the CIA via Miles Copeland Jr. So there is little doubt in my mind that Rauff was a CIA asset during his entire post War career, both in Syria and later in Chile working for the CIA backed Pinochet.
 The Syrian political party that benefited from the March Coup was the SSNP, Syrian Social Nationalist Party, the same Party that later opposed Israel during the Lebanon Civil War.

 Antisemitic Conspiracy Theorists, in addition to falling for the bad leaps in logic all Conspiracy Theorists fall for, are also in blind ignorance of the fact that the U.S. “Deep State” has never been Pro-Israel.
 Miles Copeland, Kemrit Roosevelt Jr and Archibald Roosevelt Jr were open about how strongly Anti-Zionist they were.
 The Dulles Brothers had spoken on it less explicitly but their close associations with St John Philby and James Forrestal show how they were never friends to Israel either.
 And OSS operative James Burnham wrote Anti-Israel articles for National Review.